OTUSOFE365025/project-group31-crn45894/README.md

 R2:
- Poorly configured load balancers and/or failover rules will result in unavailability of AIDAP during peak periods.
+ Poorly configured load balancers or failover rules will result in unavailability of AIDAP during peak periods.

 R3: